Sorry, this program is not available for local students.

 Many of the teaching staff within the program are practising (or have been) industry professionals with extensive industry experience and contact networks.
 This experience, when integrated into teaching and learning practice, enriches your learning environment.

-You’ll also have the chance to undertake an industry-based project with an employer.
 You’ll be doing specific courses that focus on work-integrated learning (WIL).
-You will be assessed on professional work in a work place setting (real or simulated) and receive feedback from those involved in your industry.
+You will be assessed on professional work similarly to a work place setting (real or simulated) and receive feedback from those involved in your industry.

-On graduation you’ll have the knowledge and skills to solve complex social, economic and technical problems in an ICT context and be able to play leading roles in the ICT industry.
+On graduation, you’ll have the knowledge and skills to solve complex social, economic and technical problems in a computing and technology context and be able to play leading roles in the ICT industry.

 - Big data management